varigence/docs/varigence/docs/bimlflex/reference-documentation/reference-documentation-entities-index.md

 ---
-title: BimlFlex App Reference Documentation
+sidebar_position: 2
+title: Metadata Editors
 description: Documentation of components and properties for all editors within BimlFlex
 tags: [BimlFlex, Reference]
 ---